egoebelbecker/pi_temperature/README.md

 **readings_file** - where the readiongs are stored.
 If you change this, you'll need to update the webserver and web page.
 **decimals** - number of figure to keep after the decimal in the temperature.

+The script will save the last 24 hours of readings.

 Run the **tempsensor.py** script.
 It does not need to run with root privileges.
 It expects to find **config.json** in the current working directory, and will store the readings in its current directory.

 ### Serving the web page